MikeDacre/grasp/README.rst

 The grasp file is the raw unzipped file from the project page:
 `GRASP2fullDataset <https://s3.amazonaws.com/NHLBI_Public/GRASP/GraspFullDataset2.zip>`_

-The database takes about 40 minutes to build on a desktop machine and uses about 2GB of space.
+The database takes about 90 minutes to build on a desktop machine and uses about 3GB of space.
+The majority of the build time is spent parsing dates, but because the dates are encoded in the SNP table, and the formatting varies, this step is required.

 =====
 Usage